 National authorities responsible for implementing the Nagoya Protocol receive technical support for improving their capacities, including processing access applications, issuing permits and facilitating ABS partnerships.

-Indigenous Peoples and Local Communities (IPLCs) are custodians and owners of genetic resources and holders of traditional knowledge and therefore play a significant role in ABS.
+Indigenous peoples and local communities (IPLCs) are custodians and owners of genetic resources and holders of traditional knowledge and therefore play a significant role in ABS.
 They receive sup-port in responding to requests for access to their genetic resources and associated traditional knowledge.
 Bio-cultural Community Protocols (BCPs) are important tools in this regard.

-ABS cooperation partners in countries providing genetic resources – for instance small-and medium-sized enterprises (SMEs), cooperatives, universities and research center – are indispensable when initiating value chains in conformity with the Nagoya Protocol.
-Some of them may be the actual providers of genetic resources, others have different roles, e.g. in wild collection, cultivation schemes, the R&D process or initial processing steps of the resources.
+ABS cooperation partners in countries providing genetic resources – for instance small-and medium-sized enterprises (SMEs), cooperatives, universities and research centers – are indispensable when initiating biodiversity-based value chains in conformity with the Nagoya Protocol.
+Some of them may be the actual providers of genetic resources, others may have different roles, e.g. in wild collection, cultivation schemes, the R&D process or initial processing steps of the resources.
 These key actors benefit from conceptual, technical and legal advice for establishing ABS compliant research cooperation and value chains.